 Nostalgia gets an update with these Holiday Cream Cheese Peanut Butter Cookies.
 Take a classic peanut butter cookie and add cream cheese to get a lighter, flakier, tastier update on your favourite childhood cookie.
+Don’t worry, the cream cheese does not take away any of that delicious peanut butter flavour!

 My fellow Newfoundlander’s, am I wrong?
 Is my memory not what it used to be?
 Was it just my mom that prevented my childhood from being extra memorable?
 Or, am I thinking that peanut butter cookies were popular based on the media that influenced my childhood?
 Thanks a lot, 80s sitcoms!
 It’s all a blur, I tell you!